Enjoying our puzzle hints?

 Several words in today's puzzle have multiple meanings or obscure definitions that can throw you off.
 Here's what each one means in the context of this Connections grid.

-Definition: a sequence of related television programs or other media
+Definition: a sequence of related TV programs

 Connections #1062 explained